Tilt (British band)

+History

 Formed in Coventry, by Mick Park and Mick Wilson in 1990, they became residents at The Eclipse, the first legal all night rave venue in the UK.
-Their time at Eclipse was inspirational, playing alongside Sasha, and motivating the boys to produce their own musical material.

 In 1993, they met with John Graham and Tilt was formed.
 3 years later, out of their studios in Stoke-on-Trent, their first hit single "I Dream", released on Paul Oakenfold's Perfecto Records.

 After multiple successful singles including "My Spirit", "Places", and the captivating "Butterfly", along with "Rendezvous", which they recorded with Paul van Dyk, they saw themselves signed to Hooj Choons, the label of dance labels in that era.

 The Hooj Choons label released "Invisible", Top 20 in the UK singles chart.
-The unforgettable & timeless cover version of Robert Miles' "Children" and their "Dark Science EP" and at this point had reckoned seven UK chart hits.
+A cover version of Robert Miles's "Children" and their "Dark Science EP" and at this point had reckoned seven UK chart hits.

-In 1997, the boys collaborated with the legendary Sex Pistols Manager Malcolm McLaren on Lakme 'The Bell Song' – which received critical acclaim.
+In 1997, they collaborated with the legendary Sex Pistols Manager Malcolm McLaren on Lakme 'The Bell Song' – which received critical acclaim.
 Graham left Tilt in 1999 to pursue his solo career and Parks and Wilson continued to release singles until joined by Andy Moor which saw the release of the album, Explorer, on Hooj Choons subsidiary label, Lost Language.

 Moor and Wilson subsequently left the band to pursue their own paths and in 2011, Nic Britton re-joined Mick Park as TILT with releases on Black Hole Recordings.

 The production of 'No Other Day' featured Maria Nayler ("Angry Skies" & "Headstrong") and re-released the Oakey favourite "The World Doesn’t Know" for Lost Language's 100th release.